GenWorks Encouraging Timely Screening For Breast Health | www.lokmattimes.com

 GenWorks Encouraging Timely Screening For Breast Health

-PNN New Delhi [India], October 31: Breast Cancer is the most common cancers in women in India.
-According to ...
+New Delhi (India), November 1: Breast Cancer is the most common cancers in women in India.
+According to Breast ...

 As the world celebrates Breast Cancer Awareness Month, GenWorks Health has made efforts to raise awareness for an increasing number of women to take action, support one another, and help each other feel better.
 The company regularly ventures into projects that raise awareness and sensitise women to encourage early screening.
 GenWorks Health promotes the use of Braster Pro – an AI-enabled screening device for timely medical intervention.